zipa/gui.cs/docfx/docs/drawing.md

 If a View need to redraw because something changed within it's Content Area it can call @Terminal.Gui.View.SetNeedsDraw.
 If a View needs to be redrawn because something has changed the size of the Viewport, it can call @Terminal.Gui.View.SetNeedsLayout.

+### Clipping

+Clipping enables better performance by ensuring on regions of the terminal that need to be drawn actually get drawn by the @Terminal.Gui.ConsoleDriver.
+Terminal.Gui supports non-rectangular clip regions with @Terminal.Gui.Region. @Terminal.Gui.ConsoleDriver.Clip is the application managed clip region and is managed by @Terminal.Gui.Application.
+Developers cannot change this directly.

+The View drawing APIs, e.g. @Terminal.Gui.View.OnDrawingSubviews, are passed the clip region currently enforced in Viewport-relative coordinates.

 ## Coordinate System for Drawing

 The @Terminal.Gui.View draw APIs all take coordinates specified in *Viewport-Relative* coordinates.
 That is, `0, 0` is the top-left cell visible to the user.